 101 Finite Mathematics.
 Fall (4), Spring (4).

 Introduction to modern ideas in finite mathematics.
 Topics may include probability, logic, combinatorics, functions, matrix algebra, linear programming, and graph theory.
 MATH 101 is not a prerequisite to calculus.
-Prerequisite: placement from Mathematics Placement Exam or by permission.
+Prerequisite: MATH 001L or MATH 002L or Mathematics Placement Exam or by permission.
 Those wishing to continue in mathematics must repeat the Mathematics Placement Exam.